 American Airlines states on their website “We’re limiting food and drink service on board based on flight length and destination.
 You’re welcome to bring snacks and soft drinks to enjoy during your flight.”

 So good news, feel free to tuck into your own food and airplane snacks during the flight but be considerate of your fellow passengers who are sitting near you.

 Do not eat any snacks with a particularly strong scent, such as very spicy stuff, fishy foods or snacks that are high in garlic, that others may not enjoy smelling as much as you enjoy eating.

 One thing to bear in mind, if you bring food or snacks on a flight that contains nuts, there might be someone on the aircraft with a serious nut allergy.

 If that is the case the crew will probably make an announcement before you take off telling you that such a person is on board and asking you not to open any food item that contains nuts.

-This has happened a number of times when I have been on a flight and typically that is pretty much the only times that I have actually had some snacks with me that contained nuts.
+This has happened a number of times when I have been on a flight and typically they were pretty much the only time that I have actually had some snacks with me that contained nuts.